-Participants from each group (males, OC, LP) were randomly assigned to one of the two experimental groups: stress and control.
-The study design allowed all participants to undergo all the procedures in a single experimental session that had three consecutive stages (see Fig. 1): (1) The Rey Auditory Verbal Learning Test (RAVLT); (2) the Trier Social Stress Test procedure or the control condition (20 minutes); and (3) completion of the RAVLT (20 minutes).
-The stimuli included in the tests and their order differed in Stages 1 and 3.
+Participants from each group (men, OC, LP) were randomly assigned to one of the two experimental groups: stress or control.
+The study design allowed for all participants to undergo all of the procedures in a single experimental session, which was comprised of three consecutive stages (see Fig. 1): (1) The Rey Auditory Verbal Learning Test (RAVLT); (2) the Trier Social Stress Test procedure or the control condition (20 minutes); and (3) the second completion of the RAVLT (20 minutes).
+The stimuli included in the RAVLT, and the presentation of their order, differed in Stages 1 and 3.
 The participants provided saliva samples at four assessment points: T1 (baseline: 8:00–8:30 AM), T2 (immediately following the TSST/control), T3 (T2 + 10 minutes), and T4 (T3 + 10 minutes).
 For the T1 sample, participants provided 5 ml of saliva, which was used to evaluate levels of testosterone, estradiol, and progesterone, as well as baseline levels of cortisol and sAA.
-For the remaining samples, participants provided 2 ml of saliva, used to evaluate levels of reactive cortisol and sAA.
+For the remaining samples, participants provided 2 ml of saliva, which was used to evaluate levels of reactive cortisol and sAA.

 Saliva sampling procedure and biochemical analysis

 The participants were instructed to refrain from eating, drinking (aside for water), or smoking for at least 1 hour prior to the experimental session.
-Before each saliva sampling, participants were told to chew on a piece of parafilm for several seconds to increase saliva secretion.
+Before each saliva sampling, participants were asked to chew on a piece of parafilm for several seconds to increase saliva secretion.
 They then deposited a sample of saliva in a SaliCap sampling vial (IBL International GMBH, Hamburg, Germany).
 Notably, chewing may affect the relative amount of alpha amylase in the saliva (Rohleder & Nater, 2009).
-However, this factor was kept constant within the study as both the control group and the stress group chewed parafilm prior to saliva sampling.
+However, this factor was kept constant within the study, as both the control group and the stress group chewed parafilm prior to saliva sampling.

 Saliva samples were stored at -20°C immediately after collection.
-For each biochemical analyte, tests were performed using commercial CE-IVD-approved ELISA kits: 17 Beta Estradiol Saliva ELISA (mean intra-assay CV% = 4.8, mean inter-assay CV% = 3.4, assay sensitivity = 0.4 pg/mL), Cortisol Saliva ELISA (mean intra-assay CV% = 4.8, mean inter-assay CV% = 8.1, assay sensitivity =0.005 µg/dL), Testosterone Saliva ELISA (mean intra-assay CV% = 9.1, mean inter-assay CV% = 5.7, assay sensitivity = 2.0 pg/mL), Progesterone Saliva ELISA (mean intra-assay CV% = 5.2, mean inter-assay CV% = 7.0, assay sensitivity = 3.1 pg/mL), Alpha Amylase Saliva ELISA (mean intra-assay CV% = 4.6, mean inter-assay CV% = 6.2, assay sensitivity = 3.6 U/mL), all from IBL International GMBH, Hamburg, Germany).
+For each biochemical analyte, tests were performed using commercial CE-IVD-approved ELISA kits: 17 Beta Estradiol Saliva ELISA (mean intra-assay CV% = 4.8, mean inter-assay CV% = 3.4, assay sensitivity = 0.4 pg/mL), Cortisol Saliva ELISA (mean intra-assay CV% = 4.8, mean inter-assay CV% = 8.1, assay sensitivity =0.005 µg/dL), Testosterone Saliva ELISA (mean intra-assay CV% = 9.1, mean inter-assay CV% = 5.7, assay sensitivity = 2.0 pg/mL), Progesterone Saliva ELISA (mean intra-assay CV% = 5.2, mean inter-assay CV% = 7.0, assay sensitivity = 3.1 pg/mL), Alpha Amylase Saliva ELISA (mean intra-assay CV% = 4.6, mean inter-assay CV% = 6.2, assay sensitivity = 3.6 U/mL).
+All kits were obtained from IBL International GMBH, Hamburg, Germany.
 All tests were run in an SQII ELISA processor (AESKU Systems, Wendelsheim, Germany).
 A calibration curve using standard duplicates was performed for each analyte in every run.
 The performance of all the kits were validated in our laboratory according to good laboratory practice (GLP) guidelines, complying with ISO 9001 certification and JCI accreditation standards.

 Trier Social Stress Test and the non-stress control condition